 The last piece that we need to test is that the gem works properly within the consumer.
 This is where integration tests come into play!
 The integration tests live in each consumer.
 In our specific case, we built scripts that are shared across the consumers that help when setting data and expectations.

 By using the Repository pattern we made the gem stateless and removed the circular dependency between the gem and the consumers.
 We defined a contract in the gem that each consumer needed to adapt.
 Sorbet was very helpful as it forced the consumer to respect the contract by making the code typed.

-Ignacio Chiazzo is a Senior Developer.
+Ignacio Chiazzo is a Staff Developer.
 He’s worked on several teams during his 4 years at Shopify.
 He’s on the Pricing team that’s currently building the tools our merchants need to create profitable pricing and discounting strategies.
-If you want to connect with Ignacio follow him on Twitter.
+If you want to connect with Ignacio, follow him on Twitter.